frkatona/frkatona.github.io/Subpages/ChordNetwork/readme.md

 # TODO

+## BUGS

 - [ ] account for AudioContext user gesture requirement

+- [ ] Abi's firefox session never removed the arrows once they were created

+## FEATURES

 - [ ] show and use absolute chord information

 - [ ] color legend for chord functions

+- [ ] rethink how "closed" or "open" a voicing is...maybe actually do math on the average distance?  ask GPT

+- [ ] create 'x' bars chord progression randomize button that plays the progression

+  - [ ] continue for 4 bars after note press

+  - [ ] start with random chord and continue for n bars where n = number of boxes (which should be a user parameter)

+  - [ ] 'clear row' button

+  - [ ] 'play' button for to play the chord array

+- [ ] add missing chord types

+  - [ ] seventh scale degree (currently only have 2 dominants)

+  - [ ] suspensions, extensions, etc.

 - [x] assemble absolute chord information for a single chord (root, extensions, octave, voicing)

   - [ ] also show on hover

 - [x] maintain circle buffer of the last n (init 4) chords played and show them in a row

-  - [ ] button to convert/export row of chords to MIDI info (file? clipboard?)
+  - [x] button to convert/export row of chords to MIDI info (file? clipboard?)

-- [ ] fancy on-click events
+  - [ ] have setting to change voicing depending on the most recent chord played

 - [x] playing the chord (requires reworking the json structure and by extension the json maker script) - done, works in C major, won't be tough to allow other key modifiers

+- [x] polish script that converts the json

+## SPEED / OPTIMIZATIONS

-  - [ ] have setting to change voicing depending on the most recent chord played
+- [ ] don't re-calculate the pitch array each click event

-  - [ ] bloom that moves along the line to show the various connections and maybe flash their node ids at the top for a moment
+- [ ] maintain note information strictly as midi until frequencies are absolutely needed

+## USER EXPERIENCE

+- [ ] top and bottom bars with transparent backgrounds and that don't take up the center of the screen or push the content away

 - [ ] distinct click and drag spot for changing the force center

+- [ ] mode selection for Zack

+- [ ] fancier graphical fx

+  - [ ] bloom that moves along the line to show the various connections and maybe flash their node ids at the top for a moment\

-- [ ] "create"/"randomize" functionality
+- [ ] better iconography/UI

-  - [ ] create 'x' bars chord progression randomize button with fancy blooms and then plays the progression

-  - [ ] allow user to reroll any of the chords in the new progression without affecting the others
+  - [ ] "copy" icon for copy midi placed closer to the chords

-- [ ] optimizing

-  - [ ] don't re-calculate the pitch array each click event
+  - [ ] "random" icon for random progression

-- [ ] connection logic
+- [X] connection logic

   - [x] add connection colors

   - [x] arrows/directionality for chord functions

-- [ ] add an option to change from relative to a given key
+- [x] key selection

 - [x] dark mode

 - [x] get chord names to appear as text

 - [x] fine tune the force and size so everything is readable and things don't move so far away from each other

-- [x] polish script that converts the json